OpenMonsterVision/blog/content/posts/how-not-to-get-a-job-with-an-elite-tech-company.md

 Can you give me an example of bad customer service:
 "Comcast, they're the worst, they banned me for two years" "Umm...for what"
-"Oh just to much upload, they emailed my comcast address as an alert but I don't check that so they just banned me" "Oh my, so what did you use for internet"
+"Oh just to much upload, they emailed my Comcast address as an alert but I don't check that so they just banned me" "Oh my, so what did you use for internet"
 "My neighbors"
 "Oh well good thing they didn't use encryption"